insight-platform/Savant/samples/telemetry/README.md

 # Telemetry Example

-A simple pipeline demonstrating the possibilities of using OpenTelemetry with Savant.
+A simple pipeline demonstrating the capabilities of using OpenTelemetry with Savant.
 The pipeline contains only one element, [Blur PyFunc](blur.py).
 This element simply blurs the frame and contains sample code for working with telemetry.
 The pipeline [config](module.yml) does not contain any additional parameters.
 Savant has telemetry built in, and the user can enable it by simply specifying `jaeger` as the telemetry provider, and `entrypoint` using the `TELEMETRY_PROVIDER` and `TELEMETRY_PROVIDER_PARAMS` environment variables respectively.
 The entry point is a jaeger-agent from the [Jaeger All-in-One container](https://www.jaegertracing.io/docs/1.48/getting-started/#all-in-one).
 The container also includes the Jaeger UI.

 Below are a few screenshots from the Jaeger UI.